WCSCourses/COG-Train_Resources/ECPG.md

-# ESTABLISHING CAPACITY FOR PATHOGEN GENOMICS
+# ESTABLISHING CAPACITY FOR PATHOGEN GENOMICS WORKSHOP

 ![Participants of the Establishing Capacity for Pathogen Genomics 2023](images/ECPG.png)